richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_br_element.md

 The `<br>` element:
 - Creates a single line break in flowing text
 - Does not add vertical spacing beyond the line height
-- Is a self-closing element (no content or closing tag)
 - Works within inline and block-level containers
 - Can be styled (though rarely needed)
 - Differs from `<p>` which creates a new paragraph with margins